 Get your team alerted when specific events occur

-Turn CSP reporting and Script Inventory events into actionable notifications so your team can respond fast and keep an audit trail.
+Turn reporting events into actionable notifications so your team can respond fast and keep an audit trail.

-Reports dashboard showing CSP events suitable for alerting and triage
+Reports dashboard showing events suitable for alerting and triage

 Stop watching dashboards.
 Start responding.